FreeClimbAPI/java-sdk/docs/DefaultApi.md

     Boolean smsEnabled = true; // Boolean | Indication of whether the phone number can handle sending and receiving SMS messages.
 Typically set to true for all numbers.

-    Boolean hasCampaign = true; // Boolean | Indication of whether the phone number has a campaign accociatied with it
+    Boolean hasCampaign = true; // Boolean | Indication of whether the phone number has a campaign associated with it

     Boolean capabilitiesVoice = true; // Boolean |